-LABSA 96% or Linear Alkyl Benzene Sulfonic Acid due to low price and its High efficiency and biocompatibility due to having a linear chain would be one of the most widely used anionic surfactants.
-Alkyl benzene sulfonic acid normally known as sulfonic acid and it would be a thick and brown liquid with an Acidic Appearance.
+LABSA or Linear Alkyl Benzene Sulfonic Acid due to its low price and its High efficiency and biocompatibility due to having a linear chain would be one of the most widely used anionic surfactants.
+Alkyl benzene sulfonic acid is normally known as sulfonic acid and it would be a thick and brown liquid with an Acidic Appearance.

 Table scrolling horizontally

 |Potential Chronic Health Effects||May be harmful if swallowed.
 Components of the product may be absorbed into the body by

 ingestion.
 Ingestion may produce burns to the lips, oral cavity, upper airway, esophagus and